Specializing in Small Ruminant Parasitology

 Moving on to the lower portion of the example report, the Baermann test is highly specific for lungworms larvae.
 All of the other columns contain N/A because the only relevant results for Baermann tests are lungworm larvae.
 Similarly, the only relevant results for sedimentation tests are lungworm larvae and fluke eggs so the other columns are NA.
 Notice the column labeled Fasciola hepatica.
 Any standard or Baermann samples should have NA in this column because fluke eggs will not be detected with standard or Baermann tests.

-2) The second column is for Trichostongylus (bankrupt worm) which also consume blood and spend part of their life cycle in the abomasum.
-Trichostrogylus eggs are larger and slightly different shaped which is how we can identify them.
+2) The second column is for Trichostongylus colubriformis (bankrupt worm) which spend part of their life cycle in the abomasum and then wreck havoc on the small intestines.
+The hallmark indicator of bankrupt worms is diarrhea, weight loss, and poor production caused by the damage done to the intestines Trichostrogylus eggs are larger and slightly different shaped which is how we can identify them.
 They are relevant because they are not prolific egg layers, laying only up to 100 eggs per day.
 For this reason, an egg count of mainly Trichostronglus eggs equates to more actual worms present.
 It may be necessary to treat for lower egg counts than if it was a similar number of predominantly Haemonchus eggs.

 Moniezia spp are the tapeworms of ruminants.
 They live in the intestines and absorb nutrients of the animal.
-They are not particularly dangerous because they do not consume blood as do most other parasites.
+They are not particularly dangerous because they do not consume blood or do damage to the intestines as do most other parasites.
 The primary host of Moniezia are tiny soil mites which become infected by consuming eggs released in feces.
 The Moniezia develop in the host and infect ruminants that consume the soil mites while grazing.
-Tapeworms are treated with anthelmintics such as Valbazen (not for use in pregnant animals), Fenbendazole (Safeguard), and extra label by the compound Praziquantel found in some horse dewormers.
+Tapeworms are treated with anthelmintics such as Valbazen (extra label and not for use in pregnant animals), Fenbendazole (Safeguard), and extra label by the compound Praziquantel found in some horse dewormers.

 Strongyloides papillosus (threadworms) are small worms that can enter the body through the feet, skin or the mouth.
 Once in the body they migrate and can be found in the blood vessels, lungs, trachea and small intestine.
 They also can migrate to the placenta and are the only worm that can be transmitted directly to a developing fetus.
 Females migrate to the intestines to lay eggs.
 Strongyloides can cause weight loss and diarrhea as well as foot lesions that are resistant to healing.
 They can also cause considerable lung damage in young animals.
 Treatment for Strongyloides should consist of a systemic anthelmintic such as a pour on or an injectible to kill the migrational forms.